dannyl1u/doppelganger/README.md

 Once installed, the app will automatically:

-1. Monitor new issues in the selected repositories.
+1. Monitor new issues and PRs in the selected repositories.
-2. Compare new issues with existing ones using semantic similarity.
+2. Compare new issues and PRs with existing ones using semantic similarity.
-3. Close and comment on highly similar issues to reduce duplication.
+3. Close and comment on highly similar issues and PRs to reduce duplication.

 ## Configuration